History of Belfast: Williamite War

-During the Williamite War in Ireland, Belfast changed hands twice between the forces of James II and William of Orange.
-After being seized by Protestants during an uprising against the rule of the Catholic James II in 1689, it was captured without a fight following the Break of Dromore by Richard Hamilton and the mainly Catholic Irish Army.
+In April 1689, the Protestant William III (the Prince of Orange) and Mary II were crowned as joint monarchs, succeeding the Catholic James II in an event known in England as the Glorious Revolution.
+During the ensuing Williamite War in Ireland, Belfast changed hands twice between the Jacobite forces of James II and Williamite forces of William III.
+After being seized by Protestants during an uprising against the rule of the James II in 1689, it was captured without a fight following the Break of Dromore by Richard Hamilton and the mainly Catholic Irish Army.
 Later the same year, a large Williamite expeditionary force arrived in Belfast Lough landing and laying siege to Carrickfergus.
 Belfast was captured by a detachment led by Henry Wharton after the Jacobites abandoned it without a fight.
-Frederick Schomberg's landed and marched south eventually setting up Dundalk Camp.
+Frederick Schomberg's forces landed and marched south eventually setting up Dundalk Camp.
 Combined with the earlier Jacobite failure at the Siege of Derry, James' forces were compelled to withdraw from most of Ulster.
 Belfast remained in Williamite hands through the end of the war.
 When Schomberg set up his military camp in Dundalk, his army found themselves pitching their tents next to a bog.
 The acrid air of the swamp led to many of his soldiers contracting diseases like dysentery and illness ravaged the camp.
 Many troops were sent back to the "great hospital" in Belfast for treatment and a substantial number died in transit.
 Contemporary accounts described ships full of nothing but dead men and that some soldiers' limbs were so rotten that they fell off while being bandaged.
 The Dundalk Camp debacle resulted in 3,762 recorded deaths.